About Barbara Sorensen

 Clinical training and professional experience

-Barbara has completed a research thesis investigating the meaning of co-existing fears of closeness and separation in the obsessive-compulsive character of morbid jealousy.
+Barbara has also completed a research thesis investigating the meaning of co-existing fears of closeness and separation in the obsessive-compulsive character of morbid jealousy.
 Morbid jealousy was found to be an obsessive compulsive defensive mechanism against experiencing painful emotions and anxiety related to early attachment trauma.

 Based on her research on borderline disturbances, Barbara has received further training in the treatment and understanding of borderline level pathology where anxiety from emotions triggered by both closeness and rejection is often the dominating conflict.
 This manifests itself in these individuals’ intimate relationships where the borderline individual tend to “desire what they are scared of loosing and to reject what is already in their possession but whose invasion they fear.”
 (André Green, 1979, p.
 27).
 As D.W.
 Winnicott (1963, p.
 186) writes: “It is a sophisticated game of hide-and-seek in which it is joy to be hidden but a disaster not to be found.”